SummerSlam (2015): Storylines

 On the July 20 episode of Raw, United States Champion John Cena challenged WWE World Heavyweight Champion Seth Rollins to a WWE World Heavyweight Championship match, but Rollins refused.
 On the July 27 episode of Raw, Cena again challenged Rollins, but The Authority instead forced him to defend the United States Championship against Rollins.
 Cena defeated Rollins, but sustained a broken nose during the match.
 On the August 3 episode of Raw, Rollins challenged Cena to a "Winner Takes All" match at SummerSlam, for both the WWE World Heavyweight Championship and the United States Championship.
 On the August 11 episode of Tough Enough, Cena accepted Rollins' challenge.

 On the June 18 episode of SmackDown, Kevin Owens defeated Cesaro.
 On the June 29 episode of Raw, Cesaro defeated United States Champion John Cena by disqualification after being attacked by Owens, therefore not winning the championship.
 On the July 20 episode of Raw, Cesaro teamed up with Cena and Randy Orton to defeat Owens, Rusev and Sheamus.
 On the July 23 episode of SmackDown, Owens attacked Cesaro after his match against Seth Rollins.
 On the July 27 episode of Raw, Cesaro attacked Owens after his match against Orton.
 On the July 30 episode of SmackDown, after Owens attacked Cesaro during his rematch against Rollins, Dean Ambrose and Cesaro defeated Owens and Rollins in a tag team match.
 On the August 13 episode of SmackDown, Cesaro was set to face Owens at SummerSlam.

 At Battleground, Randy Orton defeated Sheamus.
 On the July 20 episode of Raw, Orton, John Cena and Cesaro defeated Sheamus, Kevin Owens and Rusev.
 On the July 27 episode of Raw, Sheamus attacked Orton during his match against Owens.
 On the August 3 episode of Raw, Orton, Dean Ambrose and Roman Reigns defeated Sheamus, Bray Wyatt and Luke Harper.
 On the August 10 episode of Raw, Orton defeated WWE World Heavyweight Champion Seth Rollins by disqualification after being attacked by Sheamus, therefore not winning the championship.
 Sheamus then attempted to cash in his Money in the Bank contract on Rollins, but was stopped by Orton.
 On August 17, a match between Orton and Sheamus was scheduled for SummerSlam.

-On the May 18 episode of Raw, Lana ended her association with Rusev and started a relationship with Dolph Ziggler, turning face in the process.
-After making numerous unsuccessful attempts to sway Lana from Ziggler, Rusev started a relationship with Summer Rae.
+On the May 18 episode of Raw, Lana ended her association with Rusev and started a relationship with Dolph Ziggler, turning face in the process (storyline).
+After making numerous unsuccessful attempts to sway Lana from Ziggler, Rusev started a relationship with Summer Rae (storyline).
 On the July 6 episode of Raw, Rusev attacked Ziggler, resulting in Ziggler sustaining a throat injury.
 On the August 17 episode of Raw, Ziggler returned and attacked Rusev.
 The same night, Ziggler was set to wrestle Rusev at SummerSlam.